-- Evolutionary genomics, Department of Veterinary Medicine, University of Cambridge, Cambridge, United Kingdom
+- Department of Veterinary Medicine, University of Cambridge, Cambridge, United Kingdom

 - Bioinformatics & Computational Biology, Evolutionary Applications, Evolutionary Dynamics, Evolutionary Ecology, Evolutionary Epidemiology, Genome Evolution, Genotype-Phenotype, Molecular Evolution, Phylogenetics / Phylogenomics, Population Genetics / Genomics

 The dynamics of preferential host switching: host phylogeny as a key predictor of parasite prevalence and distribution

 Shift or stick?
 Untangling the signatures of biased host switching, and host-parasite co-speciationRecommended by Lucy Weinert based on reviews by Damien de Vienne and Nathan Medd